astronomer/docs/astro/cli/configure-cli.md

     If this command fails, use [Podman Desktop](https://podman-desktop.io/) to change Podman's default image registry location to `docker.io`.
 See [Provide pre-defined registries](https://podman-desktop.io/blog/podman-desktop-release-0.11#provide-pre-defined-registries-1201).

-2. Run the following command to set the connection URI from the Astro CLI:
+2. Run the following command to set Podman as your container management engine for the Astro CLI:

     ```sh
     astro config set -g container.binary podman